 Managing diverse care needs

 Palliative care is often discussed in terms of holistic care, and of a patient and family-centred approach.
-Interdisciplinary team build on each other's expertise to achieve common, shared goals in working with patients, carers and families.
+Interdisciplinary teams build on each other's expertise to achieve common, shared goals in working with patients, carers and families.

 Multidisciplinary care